GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 Far
 :   Calls will default towards the back of the change.
 Standard bobs and singles will be assumed to be (*N*-2)ths-place calls unless otherwise specified in the Calls tab.

-Mixed
-:   Calls will not default to any particular type.
-If this call type is selected, then all calls used in the calling must be manually defined in the Calls tab.
-You should use this call type to signal to the conductor that the composition contains a mixture of other default call types.

 Grandsire
 :   Calls will be assumed to represent Grandsire-type calls appropriate to the composition's stage.
-This call type is normally only used in compositions of twin-hunt methods such as Grandsire and Single Oxford.
+This call type is normally only used in compositions of twin-hunt methods such as Grandsire and Single Oxford, or in Doubles variations like April Day.

 Stedman
 :   Calls will be assumed to represent Stedman-type calls appropriate to the composition's stage.
 This call type is normally only used in compositions of Stedman and Erin.